thedvdev/WebScrapingTool/README.txt

 Web Scraping Tool - a tool that can scrape data from websites and save it in a structured format (e.g. CSV, TXT).
 This can be useful for extracting data from online sources for analysis or research purposes.
+Basically, its searching things like 'Title', 'Price', 'Description', 'Image URL' and saves them into .csv file, pretty simple.

-for this to work you should install BeautifulSoup library: pip install beautifulsoup4
+For this to work you should install BeautifulSoup library: pip install beautifulsoup4